 (While we’re running around the kitchen together, it occurs to me that Gusto would be a great name for a dog.
 We should get another dog, and call it Gusto, then we could say that Archie was jumping with Gusto and gusto.
 Or eating with Gusto and gusto.
 Or barking with Gusto and gusto.
 Although I expect the novelty would quickly wear off.)

 Mr Young is away for the evening – eating Chinese food somewhere near Oxford, apparently – so I take Lucy to Prezzo to celebrate.
 (Not the fact that Mr Young is away, but the fact that she has passed her test.)

 I go through my usual complicated process of choosing exactly the right table.
-Call it nit-picking (yes, yes, I know, a pattern seems to be emerging) but I don’t like facing the wall, or sitting on a bench, or sitting near a big table, or sitting near the kitchen, or sitting where it’s empty.
+Call it nit-picking (yes, yes, I know, a pattern is emerging) but I don’t like facing the wall, or sitting on a bench, or sitting near a big table, or sitting near the kitchen, or sitting where it’s empty.
 Apart from that, I’m very easy to please.

 Fortunately, it only takes three attempts to find just the right table, and we order a glass of celebratory Prosecco, olives and two salads.
 It’s all very grownup and enjoyable.
 Then we share a tiramisu, and have a coffee each.